-If you’re craving salads in the winter, this Whole30-friendly kale salad with sweet persimmons, toasted almonds, and a zippy lemon vinaigrette will hit the spot without much effort!
+If you’re craving salads in the winter, this Whole30-friendly kale and persimmon salad with toasted almonds and a zippy lemon vinaigrette will hit the spot without much effort!

-This simple kale salad recipe was originally published in our first cookbook, Nom Nom Paleo: Food For Humans, and I continue to make it every winter I spy crispy Fuyu persimmons at the market.
+This simple kale and persimmon salad recipe was originally published in our first cookbook, Nom Nom Paleo: Food For Humans, and I continue to make it every winter I spy crispy Fuyu persimmons at the market.
 This bright orange fruit that looks like a tomato but tastes like a crunchy sweet peach shows up only in the fall and winter, and my husband Henry can’t get enough of them.
+(Don’t confuse fuyu with hachiya persimmons because they are totally different!)

 Can’t find Fuyu Persimmons?

-Fuyu persimmons are normally in-season from October through January, but if you can’t find them, you can definitely substitute sliced apples, pears, or a handful of pomegranate arils.
-Don’t use Hachiya persimmons—that variety is more oblong-shaped and has a mushy texture when they’re ripe.
+Fuyu persimmons are normally in-season from October through January, but if you can’t find them, you can definitely substitute sliced apples, pears, or a handful of pomegranate seeds (arils).
+Make sure you buy the right type of persimmons because the Hachiya variety—the long and oblong ones that are supposed to be eaten soft—won’t taste right in this recipe!
 If you want to make this salad in the summer, peaches and nectarines also work great!

 What kind of kale should you use?